cdomet-d/transcendence/.doc/databases.md

 * language_code &rarr; text
 * translation &rarr; text

 The word column is meant to hold the key or phrase identifier.
-The language_code column holds the language code (dah), like "en" or "fr".
+The language_code column holds the language code (dah), like "English" or "French".
 And lastly the translation will hold the translation of the word in it's targeted language code.
 So for example we could have :
 * word == "hello"
-* language_code == "fr"
+* language_code == "French"
 * translation == "bonjour"

 A SQL query to find the translation of a word would look like this :
 ```
-SELECT translation FROM translations WHERE word = 'hello' AND language_code = 'fr';
+SELECT translation FROM translations WHERE word = 'hello' AND language_code = 'French';

 -- will return "bonjour"
 ```